rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 <img src="/assets/2022/for_digital_dna/images/dna_struct.png">
 </details>

-For image details, see here <https://humanoriginproject.com/dna-full-form/>.
+&emsp; For image details, see here <https://humanoriginproject.com/dna-full-form/>.

 [wiki_mito]: https://en.wikipedia.org/wiki/Mitochondrial_DNA "https://en.wikipedia.org/wiki/Mitochondrial_DNA"

 Male and female genome sizes differ (the X chromosome has more base pairs than the Y chromosome by almost a factor of 3).
 In addition, some [mitochondrial DNA][wiki_mito] (mtDNA) also must also be taken into account when determining the size of the human genome.

-One estimate for the mean male and female genome size from 2019 was 6,320,012,150 base pairs[^on].
-Wikipedia presently puts the diploid male genome (including mtDNA) at around 6,017,847,976 base pairs, and the diploid female genome (including mtDNA) at around 6,109,647,513 base pairs.
+Differences in estimates of the number of base pairs in the human genome stem partially from the fact that measurements vary in terms of their accuracy and comprehensiveness.
+However, what "human genome" can refer to also varies, as one can choose to include or exclude the X or Y chromosome, to consider only diploid or haploid cells, or to include or exclude mtDNA.

-Estimates often vary across the "different" genomes (X or Y, diploid or haploid, with or without mtDNA) that can be measured.
-Recently, news was made when researcher's fully sequenced a human genome, contributing measurements of the "_...remaining 8% of the genome..._" - "_...all centromeric satellite arrays, recent segmental duplications, and the short arms of all five acrocentric chromosomes..._"[^comp_gene].
+Recently, news was made when researchers fully sequenced a "human genome", contributing measurements of the "_...remaining 8% of the genome..._" - "_...all centromeric satellite arrays, recent segmental duplications, and the short arms of all five acrocentric chromosomes..._".
+This genome consisted of 3,054,815,472 base pairs and refered to the haploid female genome[^comp_gene].

+One estimate for the mean male and female genome size from 2019 was 6,320,012,150 base pairs.
+This paper also put the [^on]

+> The male nuclear diploid genome extends for 6.27 Gigabase pairs (Gbp), is 205.00 cm (cm) long and weighs 6.41 picograms (pg).
+Female values are 6.37 Gbp, 208.23 cm, 6.51 pg.
+>
+> [See _On the length, weight and GC content of the human genome_[^on]]

+[Wikipedia][wiki_hgen] presently puts the diploid male genome (including mtDNA) at around 6,017,847,976 base pairs, and the diploid female genome (including mtDNA) at around 6,109,647,513 base pairs.

+Using the more recent estiamte of blank cells and the size of the human genomes from Wikipedia with the lengths of the diploid cells provided in paper, and counting the haploid cells as diploid (haploid are a much small proportion of cells), it is then the case that the extend x times to sun and y times to moon, as the moon is blank units and the sun is blank units away.

 How much does it cost to sequence the human genome?
-The cost of sequencing
+The cost of sequencing in early date was 4, and it has decreased since then.
+Presently, it costs x amount, and as of (06/25/2022) the Metaculus community predicts blank by 2026, which translated to English means that they believe there will be around a x% decrease in the cost.

 <details>
 <summary>What will be the cost of sequencing a whole human genome in 2026 (in 2021 USD)?</summary>